kaist-plrg/spectec-core/status/typecheck-pos.analysis.md

 This is implemented in current p4cherry, but it would be nice to have a clear spec on this.

-# E. Need Test Clarification
+# D. Need Test Clarification

 ## 1. Scope of abstract method when initializing an instance: [abstract-method-scoping](../test/program/well-typed-excluded/test-clarify/abstract-method-scoping)